-Professional experience and professional development are of the utmost importance in translation and interpreting training.
-We therefore provide many opportunities for students and practising interpreters and translators to develop and refine their skills.
-Students are strongly encouraged to undertake an internship with one of our industry partners and to become familiar with resources such, as the TICPD portal.
+Professional development is of the utmost importance in translation and interpreting training.
+We, therefore, provide many opportunities for students and practising interpreters and translators to develop and refine their skills.
+Students are strongly encouraged to undertake short courses dedicated to improving skills and techniques while examining what constitutes best practice in specific industry settings.

 Interpreters and translators may improve their work through the Professional Development Short Course Program developed in partnership with the Multicultural Affairs and Social Cohesion Division of the Department of Premier and Cabinet, Victoria.
 This program addresses the issues, practices and techniques of translation and interpreting in specialised areas such as the community, legal, health, mental health and technology fields.

 Literary Translation Spring School

 Monash Translation and Interpreting studies runs a regular series of literary translation schools.
 Aimed at students, writers, professional translators, language teachers, literature lovers and anyone interested in literary translation, these events consist of several days of collaborative translation workshops led by both an expert translator and the author of the text to be translated.